Rohan-R07/AnimationJC/README.md

 - Managing animation state with Jetpack Compose
 - Implementing splash animations with letter Spacing effects
 - How to animate **text** creatively in Compose
+- Adding custom font fiile (.tff) and using it inside our application for custom splash screen

 ---